 POWER & CONTROL WHEEL

-The Power & Control Wheel illustrates the pattern of actions that an individual uses to intentionally control or dominate his intimate partner.
+The Power & Control Wheel illustrates the pattern of actions that an individual uses to intentionally control or dominate intimate partners.
 The wheel makes the pattern, intent and impact of violence visible.

 Is This Abuse?
 Love is Respect